YoannDeb/BTS_Spy/README.md

 ### Book image downloading:

-Also creates an image folder for each category, whose name will be "category_url_name"_img.
+Also creates an image folder for each category, whose name will be "category_url_name"_img, in a folder data/"category_url_name"/images

 In this folder will be downloaded all images of all the books of one category.